tomas-edwardsson/cups-autoenable/README.md

-cups-autoenable
+cups-autoenable and cups-autoclean
 ===============
-Script that looks for disabled cups printers and enables them.
+Script that looks for disabled cups printers and enables.
+And automatically clean the print queue.

 But How?
 ========